boxblinkracer/phpunuhi/README.md

 **Key Benefits**

 * Validates structure and content
-* Platform independent with option for different storage formats
+* Platform independent and composable framework with different components.
 * Exchange formats such as CSV and HTML
 * Live WebEdit with HTML exchange format
 * Automatic translation using OpenAI (experimental), DeepL, Google and more